-3.3.1 Horizontally Group Any Number of Subexpressions
+3.3.1 Horizontally Group Sub-Expressions (mrow)

-An mrowelement is used to group together any number of subexpressions, usually consisting of one or more molements acting as 'operators' on one or more other expressions which are their 'operands'.
+An mrowelement is used to group together any number of sub-expressions, usually consisting of one or more moelements acting as 'operators' on one or more other expressions that are their 'operands'.

 Several elements automatically treat their arguments as if they were contained in an mrow element.
 See the discussion of inferred mrow in section 3.1.3.
-See also mfence@section 3.3.8), which can effectively form an mrowcontaining its arguments separated by commas.
+See also mfenced(section 3.3.8), which can effectively form an mrowcontaining its arguments separated by commas.